azhabalouch/DJ-Application/README.md

 # DJ Application - Object Oriented Programming Final Project

-Welcome to my final project, the "DJ Application," developed as part of the Object-Oriented Programming Language course at Goldsmith University of London!
+Welcome to my final project source files, the "DJ Application," developed as part of the Object-Oriented Programming Language course at Goldsmith University of London!
+Using Juce Library.

 ## Overview